alan-platform/alan-platform.github.io/pages/docs.md

 ## Get the Alan utility
-If you start your project from the [template](https://github.com/M-industries/AlanProjectTemplate), it already has the `alan` utility in the root directory.
+If you start your project from the [template](https://github.com/M-industries/AlanProjectTemplate), it already has the `alan` command line utility in the root directory.

 You can also download it here: